 - You’re okay with the system-provided voice options for faster interaction.

 Speech-to-speech is evolving rapidly.
-If you need a custom cloned voice or advanced prompt logic, stick with Pipeline for now.
+If you need a custom cloned voice with low latency, try Dualplex.

 Switching modes

 You can pick the mode for each assistant in Assistant → Settings → Voice Engine.
-Test both modes to see which delivers the best balance of speed and quality for your use-case.
+Test all three modes to see which delivers the best balance of speed and quality for your use-case.
+Dualplex

 Pro Tip: Record two calls – one in each mode – and compare the caller’s perceived latency and engagement level to decide which fits your flow.